microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     shape: AvatarShape;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "AvatarOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type AvatarOptions = FoundationElementDefinition & {
     media?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "avatarTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const avatarTemplate: (context: ElementDefinitionContext, definition: AvatarOptions) => ViewTemplate<Avatar>;